 Since our inception, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
-We have funded our operations to date primarily with proceeds from the sale of preferred stock and our common stock through our IPO, and we have raised additional capital through subsequent follow-on offerings and our ATM facility.
-Through March 31, 2023, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock; gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$428.1 million from sales of our common stock through our initial public offering and follow-on offerings; gross cash proceeds, before deducting commissions and expenses, of \$23.5 million from sales of our common stock under our ATM facility; and we had drawn \$15.0 million in term loans under our Term Loan Agreement.
+We have funded our operations to date primarily with proceeds from the sale of preferred stock and our common stock through our IPO, and we have raised additional capital through subsequent follow-on offerings and our prior ATM facility.
+Through September 30, 2023, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock; gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$428.1 million from sales of our common stock through our initial public offering and follow-on offerings; gross cash proceeds, before deducting commissions and expenses, of \$23.5 million from sales of our common stock under our prior ATM facility; \$15.0 million drawn in term loans under our Term Loan Agreement, which was repaid in full and terminated on June 9, 2023; and gross proceeds, before deducting transaction costs, of \$87.5 million from the sale of our cystinosis gene therapy program.